-I’m Director of Social Responsibility at The University of Manchester, the UK’s largest University.
-Social responsibility is one of our University's three key strategic goals and aims to ensure that Manchester's learning, research, engagement and operational activities make a positive difference to society.
-I’ve worked in higher education since 2001.
-Prior to this I was a teacher and Assistant Vice-Principal in large urban Sixth Form College.
-I'm passionate about social justice and the transformative impact of education.
-I take an active role in our city region, sitting on Manchester City Council’s Strategic Education Partnership Board, the Board of Governors at Loreto Sixth Form College in Hulme and on the Board of Trustees at the Manchester Settlement charity.
-In addition, I’m a Fellow of the Royal Society of the Arts (RSA), committed visitor to Old Trafford, husband and father to two young children.
+Julian has worked in higher education since 2001.
+Prior to this he was a teacher and Assistant Vice-Principal in large urban Sixth Form College.
+He is passionate about social justice and the transformative impact of education and takes an active role in our city region, sitting on Manchester City Council’s Strategic Education Partnership Board, the Board of Governors at Loreto Sixth Form College in Hulme and on the Board of Trustees at the Manchester Settlement charity.
+In addition, Julian is a Fellow of the Royal Society of the Arts (RSA), committed visitor to Old Trafford, husband and father to two young children.

 Macc Board meetings are also attended by the Chief Executive (who acts as Company Secretary) and other members of the Macc senior management and staff team as required.